ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 ### Migrate the Database

-We have specified the resource, attributes and actions in Ash.
-But we have yet to create them in our data layer (in our case Postgres).
+We have specified the resource in Ash.
+But we have yet to create it in our data layer (in our case Postgres).

 We created our database earlier, but now we need to populate it.
 We do this by generating and performing a migration.